Menachem Mendel Schneerson: Noahidism and Jewish outreach

-In 1983, Schneerson launched a global campaign to promote awareness of the Supreme Being and observance of the Noahide Laws among all people, arguing that this was the basis for human rights for all civilization.
+In 1983, Schneerson launched a global campaign to promote awareness of Monotheism and observance of the Noahide Laws among all people, arguing that this was the basis for human rights for all civilization, and stressing that they shouldn't be fulfilled because human logic compels one to do so, but rather because they are God's commands transmitted through Moses.
 Several times each year his addresses were broadcast on national television.
-On these occasions, Schneerson would address the public on general communal affairs and issues relating to world peace, such as a moment of silence in U.S. public schools, increased government funding for solar energy research, U.S. foreign aid to developing countries, and nuclear disarmament.
+On these occasions, Schneerson would address the public on general communal affairs.

 In 1984, Schneerson initiated a campaign for the daily study of Maimonides's Mishneh Torah.
 Each year after the learning cycle there is Siyum celebration marking the end of the cycle and beginning of the new one.
 Many Jewish leaders have attended these events.

 Sunday office hours for charity

-In 1986, Schneerson began a custom where, each Sunday, he would stand outside his office, greet people briefly, give them a dollar bill, and encourage them to donate to the charity of their choice.
+In 1986, Schneerson began a custom where, each Sunday, he would stand outside his office, greet people briefly, give them a dollar bill, and encourage them to donate it to the charity of their choice.
 Explaining his reason for encouraging charitable giving among all people, Schneerson quoted his father-in-law, who said that "when two people meet, it should bring benefit to a third."
 People in line would often take this opportunity to ask Schneerson for advice or request a blessing.
 Thousands of people attended this event each week, which lasted up to six hours, and is often referred to as "Sunday Dollars".

 Schneerson's wife, Chaya Mushka Schneerson, died in 1988.
 During the week of shiva, Schneerson wrote a will in which he bequeathed his entire estate to Agudas Chasidei Chabad, the Chabad umbrella organization.

 During a talk in 1991, Schneerson spoke passionately about Moshiach (the Messiah) and told his followers that he had done all that he could bring world peace and redemption but that it was now up to them to continue this task: "I have done my part, from now on you do all that you can."
-A few months later, when a reporter from CNN came to meet him at Dollars, he said, "Moshiach is ready to come now; it is only on our part to do something additional in the realm of goodness and kindness."
+A few months later, when a reporter from CNN came to meet him at a Sunday Dollars, he said, "Moshiach is ready to come now; it is only on our part to do something additional in the realm of goodness and kindness."

 His message: become righteous

 On Sunday, March 1, 1992, Gabriel Erem, the editor of Lifestyles Magazine, told Schneerson that on his ninetieth birthday, they would be publishing a special issue and wanted to know his message to the world.
-Schneerson replied that "'Ninety', in Hebrew, is 'tzaddik'; which means 'righteous.'
+Schneerson replied that "'Ninety', in Hebrew, is tzaddik; which means 'righteous.'
 And that is a direct indication for every person to become a real tzaddik—a righteous person, and to do so for many years, until 120.
-"This message", Schneerson added, "applies equally to Jews and non-Jews".
+This message applies equally to Jews and non-Jews".